MirNgab/Rajawali-Security-CTF/PROGRAMMING/Js Math.md

 # Js Math - 10 Points
 > Output dari Math.LOG2E adalah
 ### Solution
 A simple JavaScript math task, Math.LOG2E is a constant that represent the base-2 logarithm of Euler's number e.
-We can simply output this using Node.js in terminal and it will give us the result.
+We can simply do this using Node.js in terminal and it will give us the result.
 ```
 ┌──(ibnuraffi㉿kali)-[~/Desktop/rajawalictf]
 └─$ js